MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     ![Specifying parameters for a new storage account](images/name-storage-account.png)

     _Specifying parameters for a new storage account_

-	> Resource groups are a relatively recent addition to Azure and are a powerful construct for grouping resources such as storage accounts, databases, and virtual machines together so that they can be managed as a group.
-Imagine that you created a complex application consisting of multiple storage accounts, a cluster of VMs, a SQL database, and perhaps a Stream Analytics solution and a pair of event hubs.
-Now you want to create a new instance of the application using a different account.
-By assembling all these resources into a resource group, you can take advantage of [Azure deployment templates](https://azure.microsoft.com/en-us/documentation/articles/arm-template-deployment/) to script the creation of the entire application.
-In addition, you can use role-based security to restrict access to resources in a resource group, and you can delete the application — and all the resources that comprise it — by deleting the resource group.

-	> You will take advantage of resource groups and deployment templates in subsequent labs.
-For now, the fact that you placed your new storage account into a resource group named "A4R-Labs" means that you can later place other Azure resources into that group, and if you ever want to delete all of them, you can simply delete the resource group.

 1. After a few moments (it generally takes just a few seconds, but can sometimes take several minutes), a tile representing the new storage account will appear on your dashboard.
 Click the tile to open a blade for the storage account.